Wellness

 Limit Your Choices

 On TikTok, Hamdani recommended limiting your choices as much as possible.
-Instead of looking at 20 different dinner ideas, try boiling it down to three or four.
+Instead of looking at 20 different places to get dinner, try boiling it down to three or four.
 Analysis paralysis is always worse when you have a sea of options before you.

 Set A Deadline

-To speed up the process, give yourself a deadline, like 15 minutes or three days, to make your choice, then make it and move on.
+To speed up the process give yourself a set amount of time, like 15 minutes or three days, to make a choice, then make it and move on.
 Hamdani noted that your brain is likely to work better under the pressure of a deadline.

 Reflect In A Quiet Place

 When your brain is over-stimulated it’s tough to come to conclusions and figure out what’s best for you.
 That’s why Hamdani recommended reflecting in a peaceful place so you can think more clearly.
-It might also help to recognize that there may not be a “right” answer.
+It might also help to recognize there may not be a “right” answer, and that’s OK.

 Take A Breather

-If you can’t step away as you waffle between a few options, try taking a deep breath.
-According to Bhaumik, it’ll help ease feelings of stress and panic and get you out of fight-or-flight.
-“Box breathing, doing a body scan, or repeating a calming mantra are good places to start,” she says.
+If you can’t step away to think, try to recenter yourself in the moment.
+According to Bhaumik, a calming breath will help ease feelings of stress and panic and get you out of fight-or-flight.
+“Box breathing, doing a body scan, or even repeating a calming mantra are all good places to start,” she says.

 Talk To A Therapist

-If analysis paralysis impacts you every day, Bhaumik suggests addressing the root cause of the problem, whether it’s ADHD, anxiety, stress, etc. A therapist can help you pinpoint the reason why you overthink or get stuck, and then help you get unstuck.
-Get that out of the way, and you should have a much easier time navigating your day.
+If analysis paralysis impacts you every day, Bhaumik suggests addressing the root cause of the problem, whether it’s ADHD, anxiety, stress, etc. A therapist can help you pinpoint the reason why you overthink or feel stuck, and then help you get unstuck.
+Once you figure out the underlying cause, you should have a much easier time navigating your day.

 Sources: